NtinosNG/Namecheap-DDNS-Client/README.md

 LICENSE  README.md  conf  ncddns.sh  systemd-service
 ```

-The `LICENSE` and `README.md` files don't need any explaination obviously.
+The `LICENSE` and `README.md` files don't need any explanation obviously.
 So, `ncddns.sh` it's the script itself, and `conf` and `systemd-service` folders contain the `ddns.json` and `ncddns.service` files that we'll use to configure our custom domains and run the script as a service respectively.

 2. The second step involves configuring your custom addresses, which is a matter of editting the JSON file.
 By using your favourite editor, `vim`, `nano` etc. edit the `ddns.json` file which you'll notice initially contains the following: